-Astoria, New York (July 17, 2015)-That cats "rule the Internet" is an undisputed truism.
+Astoria, New York (Updated January 14, 2016)-That cats "rule the Internet" is an undisputed truism.
 Whether it be lolcats, Caturday, Lil Bub, or other Internet cat sensations, images and videos of felines have delighted many millions online.
-Beginning Friday, August 7, 2015, Museum of the Moving Image will present How Cats Took Over the Internet, an exhibition that takes a critical look at the phenomenon of cats online and how they have transfixed a generation of web users.
-The exhibition will be on view through January 31, 2016 and will be accompanied by screenings and live events.
+Museum of the Moving Image is currently presenting How Cats Took Over the Internet, an exhibition that takes a critical look at the phenomenon of cats online and how they have transfixed a generation of web users.
+The exhibition, which opened on August 7, 2015, has been extended through February 21, 2016.
+(The exhibition was originally scheduled to close on January 31, 2016.)

-Associate Curator of Digital Media Jason Eppink, who organized the exhibition, stated "The Internet's collective obsession with cats offers a window into the way we understand ourselves.
+Curator of Digital Media Jason Eppink, who organized the exhibition, stated "The Internet's collective obsession with cats offers a window into the way we understand ourselves.
 This exhibition examines the many reasons for this deceptively frivolous phenomenon and highlights the new ways we're creating, consuming, and sharing culture."